aaron1729/sleep-stories/README.md

 ### make_kt.py

-this takes a pair of a short story and a long story set in the same location and generates a single `kt` file in `code/` that combines them. optionally, this can first replace hard-to-pronounce words with phoneticizations (since ElevenLabs is still in the process of getting its "pro" voices to handle IPA phoneticizations).
+this takes a pair of a short story cues file and a long story cues file set in the same location, and generates a single `kt` file in `code/` that combines them. optionally (since ElevenLabs is still in the process of getting its "pro" voices to handle IPA phoneticizations), this can first replace hard-to-pronounce words with phoneticizations, using `phoneticization` files for both stories.

-* when doing the "replace" based on phoneticizations, be sure to run from longest to shortest, so that we never accidentally do a replacement for a substring and then miss the larger one.
+if executed with just a `destination` as an argument, this operates as above on the most recent short story cues file and the most recent long story cues file that are set in that location.

+if executed with no arguments, this operates as above on all destinations for which there exist both a short story cues file and a long story cues file.

 a typical resulting `.kt` file is named `SleepStoryTravelBerkeleyCues.kt`.

-STATUS: this will be extracted from `process.py`. for v1, we don't actually need to incorporate the phoneticization.
+STATUS: done, except for phoneticizations (which aren't currently relevant (as of 2023-11-28) anyways).

 ### get_art_styles.py